Chat with us, powered by LiveChat ;

 • Market Risk: Since REITs are traded on stock markets, they are susceptible to stock market fluctuations, even when the real estate market is stable.

-• Limited Control: Investors have no say in the specific properties a REIT buys, sells, or how it is managed.
+• Limited Control: Investors have no say in the specific properties a REIT buys or sells or how it is managed.

 • Management Fees: REITs charge management and administrative fees, which can reduce the overall return on investment.